 Wisconsin Conference operates 11 primary schools across the state and one secondary boarding school, Wisconsin Academy, in Columbus, Wisconsin.
 Each summer, Wisconsin members and guests gather for our annual 10-day camp meeting, a time of training, inspiration, and fellowship.
 Summer camps for children, teens, and families are held at Camp Wakonda.

-Wisconsin Conference is home to a branch of the Adventist Book Center, serving Wisconsin, Minnesota, and Illinois.
+Wisconsin Conference is home to a branch of Apple Valley Natural Foods and the Adventist Book Center.
 It is also home to Chippewa Valley Hospital, a 25-bed acute care facility and Oakview Care Center, a 58-bed long-term care facility.